2sf/BusinessResearch/Remittance Optimization AI Agent (for Bangladeshi Diaspora).md

 **Zero to One Playbook (Remittance Optimization AI Agent):**

-1.**MVP:**
+1. **MVP:**
   * Web-based platform or mobile app (initially web) that compares remittance options from 3-5 major providers for sending money from a specific country (e.g., UAE, Saudi Arabia, UK) to Bangladesh.
   *   Simple interface showing exchange rates, fees, and estimated delivery time for each provider.
   *   Focus on Bengali and English language support.
 2. **Target Customer:**  Bangladeshi expats living and working in countries with large Bangladeshi communities, particularly in the Middle East, Europe, and North America.
 3. **Initial Marketing & Sales:**
     * **Online Communities & Social Media:**  Target Bangladeshi diaspora communities online through Facebook groups, forums, and social media advertising.
     * **Partnerships:**  Collaborate with Bangladeshi community organizations, mosques, and cultural centers in target countries.
     * **Content Marketing:**  Create blog posts, articles, and videos about saving money on remittances, best remittance practices, and financial advice for expats.
 Content in Bengali and English.
     * **Free Tool:** Offer the remittance comparison tool for free to build user base and gather feedback.
 4.  **Key Partnerships:**
     * Remittance providers (banks, money transfer operators) for API access and potential affiliate agreements.